 The 1998 Code of Conduct to the 2008 Common Position on arms export controls

 The EU has for many years played a leading role in arms export control, both regionally and internationally.
 In 1998 the Council adopted the European Union Code of Conduct on Arms Exports .
 Itestablished a notification and consultation mechanism for export licence denials, including a transparency procedure, through the publication of the EU annual reports on arms exports.
 It also laid down eight criteria (see Common Position 2008/944/CFSP ) for the export of conventional arms that EU Member States apply to their licensing decisions:

 The Code contributed significantly to the harmonisation of national arms export control policies and its principles and criteria have been officially subscribed to by a number of third countries.

 EU arms export control outreach activities developed further with Council Decision 2009/1012/CFSP of 22 December 2009.
-The Decision provides for additional, more advanced outreach seminars with partner third countries.
-Based on an assessment of the results achieved by the implementation of Council Decision 2009/1012 and on the evolving needs of the beneficiary countries, the Council supported the continuation of outreach activities in the area of arms export controls with the adoption of Council Decision 2012/711/CFSP of 19 November 2012that allocates €1.86m to this cause.
+The Decision provides for additional, more advanced outreach seminars with partner countries.
+Based on an assessment of the results achieved by the implementation of Council Decision 2009/1012 and on the evolving needs of the beneficiary countries, the Council supported the continuation of outreach activities with the adoption of Council Decision 2012/711/CFSP of 19 November 2012that allocates €1.86m to this cause.

-On 23 June 2003 the Council adopted Common Position 2003/468/CFSP on the Control of arms brokering aimed at regulating arms brokering.
-The Common Position establishes a set of provisions to be implemented through national legislation, requiring the Member States to take all the necessary measures to control brokering activities on their territory or carried out by their nationals.
+On 23 June 2003 the Council adopted Common Position 2003/468/CFSP on the control of arms brokering.
+The Common Position establishes provisions to be implemented through national legislation, requiring Member States to regulate brokering activities on their territory or carried out by their nationals.
 In particular, it requires Member States to subject brokering transactions to licence applications, to establish a system for the exchange of information on brokering activities, and to establish adequate sanctions for effective enforcement.